General data sheets (DT)

 The principle involves placing the item to be tested in contact with a cotton swab soaked in bulk for 24 hours at ambient temperature, then performing a wipe test.
 The test is carried out over a total maximum duration of 10 days.
 The duration is to be defined in the product specification between customer and supplier.

-This test applies to all types of lacquered (sprayed) and decorated (screen-printed, hot-stamped or pad-printed) or metallised items.
+This test applies to all types of lacquered (sprayed) and decorated (screen-printed, hot-stamped, or pad-printed), metallised items.

 DT40.00 - Datamatrix hot-end laser marking on glass containers